 Your marketing team and sales team will now work towards the same goal, to ensure sales targets are met.

-- Vanity metrics are not a focus: Sales relevant content creation, for paid as well as organic channels, targeting the ICP (Ideal Customer Profile) and buyer persona, become more important.
+- Vanity metrics are not a focus: Sales-relevant content creation, for paid as well as organic channels, targeting the ICP (Ideal Customer Profile) and buyer persona, becomes more important.
 If you have to generate adequate sales pipeline coverage, each piece of content should be created with that focus.

 Vanity metrics like the number of likes and retweets are no longer as important when prospects with high-purchase intent activity are targeted.